VA Notice of Disagreement: Legacy Appeals and Appeal Reform

 Appeals reform makes it less complicated and less arduous to file for a case review.
 While some of the options from the Legacy Appeals System are still available—such as appealing directly to the U.S. Court of Appeals for Veterans Claims (CAVC)—the new lanes provide easier alternatives for individuals with a simpler case.
 Including as much evidence as possible with your VA Notice of Disagreement form helps the Board make the most accurate decision possible.

 VA Notice of Disagreement Timeline

 A VA NOD must be filed within one year of a VA decision letter.
 This means one year from the date it’s mailed, not one year from the date you received it.
 Waiting until the deadline is near can be risky if there is another problem with the NOD or it relies on information that takes a while to gather.
 It is recommended that you review the decision letter as soon as you receive it and determine whether or not a NOD should be filed.
-If you decide yes, it may be beneficial to contact a VA disability lawyer.

 How Long Does a VA Notice of Disagreement Take?

 Depending on the amount of evidence you provide upfront, the time it takes to review a NOD can be as short as a few months or longer than a year.
 The more comprehensive the data VA has, the quicker they will be able to process your request.
 The length of time will typically depend on which review lane you choose.
 Under AMA, VA aims to fulfill all appeals within 120 days, but it will most likely happen sooner than that.
 If you choose to appeal to the CAVC or directly to the BVA, you may be looking at longer waiting periods, as there are fewer locations available and a higher backlog of cases.

 Deciding which appeal lane to pursue can be a difficult process.
 Understanding what your claim lacks and where its strengths are is an essential part of developing a strong NOD.